 Breathe out.
 Head outside and interact with nature.
 Go on a walk for exercise.
 Notice small details.
 Marvel at clouds.
 Looks for birds.
 Lean down to admire a wildflower.
 Work in your garden, if you have one.
 If not, plant something and tend to it each day.
 Take in the beauty of simple things and participate in nature.

-This one can seem tricky if you’re completely homebound in an urban area without a backyard.
+This one can seem tricky if you’re in an urban area without a backyard.
 But you have windows and a front door that open to the outdoors.
 You may even have a balcony.
 Throw open a window and interact.
 Plant something in a pot and tend to it.